mike99mac/minimy-mike99mac/README.md

 # The Minimy software stack

-The overall steps to get this everything working are:
+The overall steps to get this invention working are:

 - Acquire the hardware - basically a Raspberry Pi or equivalent with a microphone and speakers
 - Flash a Linux image to a memory device